 In 2022, a master of science in athletic training will be required for anyone choosing to practice in this growing healthcare profession.
 The need for AT professionals who can provide preventive, diagnostic and rehabilitative services is expected to grow 22 percent in the next eight years.
 Along with their traditional role providing health services to athletes, AT professionals are sought after by the military, firefighters and law enforcement; corporations seeking to reduce injuries and lost productivity; and entertainment fields from the Cirque de Soleil to ballet companies to the WWE; to providing preventive care in retirement centers.

-Through The University of Tulsa master’s program, students may enroll as freshmen in a five-year course of study – saving them a year of classroom studies – or in a two-year master’s program after completing a bachelor’s in another field.
+Through The University of Tulsa master’s program, students may enroll as freshmen in a five-year course of study saving them a year of classroom studies or enroll in a two-year master’s program after completing a bachelor’s in another field.